 The Board meets regularly during the year, holds special meetings, and acts by unanimous written consent wherever circumstances require.
 In each regularly scheduled Board and Committee meeting, the independent Directors also met in executive session, without the Chief Executive Officer or other members of management present.
 Directors are expected to attend all scheduled meetings of the Board of Directors, all meetings of the Committee(s) on which they serve, and all shareholder meetings.
-The Board held eight regularly scheduled meetings in 2023, four of which occurred in person and four of which occurred virtually via videoconference.
-Three of the Board's meetings were special meetings called to discuss the expanded and accelerated strategic review initiated by the Board in October 2023, as well as Director roles and succession planning.
-All Directors who served during fiscal year 2023 attended at least 95.9% of the meetings of the Board and Committee(s) on which they served.
-All Directors then serving attended the 2023 Annual General Meeting of Shareholders.
+The Board held seven regularly scheduled meetings in 2024, four of which occurred in person and three of which occurred virtually via videoconference.
+Two of the Board's meetings were special meetings called to discuss the expanded and accelerated strategic review initiated by the Board in October 2023, as well as 2023 year-end earnings messaging.
+All Directors who served during fiscal year 2024 attended at least 93.8% of the meetings of the Board and Committee(s) on which they served.
+All Directors then serving attended the 2024 Annual General Meeting of Shareholders.